clcollins/sshProxyJump/README.md

 With this set in the `~/.ssh/config` any ssh connection to the remote host will be accomplished by forwarding stdin and stdout through a secure connection from bastion-host.

-The ssh command is a powerful too.
+The ssh command is a powerful tool.
 While it might be most used in it's simplest form, `ssh user@hostname`, there are literally dozens of uses, flags and configurations to make connections from one host to another.
 Check out ssh's manual page (`man ssh`) sometime to discover all the different options available with this seemingly simple program.